Amansingh0807/Asit.AI/README.md

 ---

-## 💡 Idea & Solution: AI-Based Personalized Curriculum Platform
+## 💡 Solution: AI-Based Personalized Curriculum Platform

 We propose a smart, AI-powered platform designed to empower students with personalized, flexible, and independent learning — making education more meaningful, engaging, and effective.